Democratic Party of Slovenia

-The Democratic Party was established in October 1991 as the result of the split within the Slovenian Democratic Union.
+The Democratic Party was established in December 21, 1991 as the result of the split within the Slovenian Democratic Union.
 In May 1992, the party entered the coalition government of Janez Drnovšek, supported by the left wing of the former DEMOS coalition (besides the Democratic Party, also the Social Democratic Party of Slovenia and the Greens of Slovenia), the United List of Social Democrats and the Liberal Democratic Party.
 The Democrats retained three ministers in the government, Igor Bavčar (Interior), Dimitrij Rupel (Exterior) and Jelko Kacin (Information).

 In the second free elections in Slovenia, celebrated in autumn of 1992, the party gained 5.01% of the vote and 6 MPs.
 In 1994, the majority of the party membership and 3 of its 6 MPs decided to join the Liberal Democracy of Slovenia.
-The minority of the party re-founded the party and continued an independent political activity.
+On March 12, 1994, the minority of the party's members re-founded the party and continued independent political activity.
 In the election of 1996, the Democratic Party received 3.3% of the vote and remained without parliamentary representation.
 In 2007, the party signed a cooperation agreement with the Social Democrats.